ramsuthar305/SIH2019/README.md

 # SIH2019
-A knowledge sharing platform for ministry of labour and employment.
+A Knowledge Sharing Platform for Ministry of Labour and Employment Submission for Smart India Hackathon 2019 (Sathyabama University).

+# Built with
+HTML
+CSS
+Bootstrap
+Javascript
+Django